byronbytes/byronbytes/README.md

 # README.md

 👋Hey, I'm Byron!
 My main hobby is coding and I am currently learning C# and along the way I will try learning more HTML.
-Some other languages I had tried before were Python, Java, and VB.NET.
+Some other languages I had tried before were Java and VB.NET.

 ## Stats